mjeltsch/reoptimize/README.md

 >./reoptimize.py digest -e 'AflIII 2' -e 'HindIII 1'

+This gives all necessary parameters via the command line:

+>./reoptimize.py digest -e 'EcoRI 2' -e 'HindIII 3' -l 3000 -t 4 -m 2

+-l (length of target dna, in base pairs)
+-t (incubation time, in hours)
+-m (amount of DNA, in micrograms)

+If enzymes or other parameters are omitted, the program will prompt for them!

 *make_sqlite_database.py*
 This script fetches all the data for NEB enzymes from the NEB web pages and assembles the database that is needed for the script to run.
 Running it